The Last Wish: "The Last Wish"

-Dandelion and Geralt are fishing, when the former hauls up an ancient, sealed amphora.
-Ignoring Geralt's warnings, Dandelion opens the vase, releasing what he believes is a genie.
-He begins to recite three wishes, but the "genie" attacks him instead.
-Geralt banishes the creature with a local exorcism spell, and rushes Dandelion to the nearest city, Rinde, for medical aid.
+Dandelion and Geralt are fishing, when the former hauls up an ancient sealed vase.
+Ignoring Geralt's warnings, Dandelion opens the vase, releasing a genie.
+He begins to recite three wishes, but the "genie" attacks him.
+Geralt banishes the creature with a local exorcism, and rushes Dandelion to the nearest city, Rinde, for medical aid.
 Visitors are not admitted after nightfall, forcing Geralt to spend the night in the guardhouse.
-Three other detainees - elves Chireadan, his cousin, Errdil, and the half-elf knight Vratimir - inform him that the city authorities have imposed heavy duties for spellcasting, and mages are boycotting Rinde.
-As a result, there is only one spellcaster in the city - the sorceress Yennefer of Vengerberg, given sanctuary by the Novigradian merchant-ambassador, Beau Berrant.
+Three other detainees - elves Chireadan, his cousin, Errdil, and half-elf knight Vratimir - inform him that the city authorities have imposed heavy duties for spellcasting, and mages are boycotting Rinde.
+As such, there is only one spellcaster in the city - the sorceress Yennefer of Vengerberg.

-When dawn breaks, Geralt goes to Berrant's home, and meets Yennefer.
-She agrees to help Dandelion.
-Aside, Chireadan tells Geralt that Yennefer is not to be trusted.
-Yennefer heals Dandelion, but she demands to use Dandelion as bait to capture the genie.
-Geralt refuses to involve Dandelion, but she paralyzes Geralt with a spell.
-Before Geralt can break free, he passes out and wakes up in a cell with Chireadan.
+When dawn breaks, Geralt goes to meet Yennefer.
+She agrees to help Dandelion, but aside, Chireadan warns Geralt not to trust her.
+Yennefer heals Dandelion, but demands to use him as bait to capture the genie and harness its power.
+Geralt refuses, but she paralyzes Geralt, who passes out and wakes up in a cell with Chireadan.

-Chireadan tells Geralt that Yennefer enchanted him into rampaging through the town, punishing anyone who had ever insulted her.
-Geralt and Chireadan are brought before the town's mayor and head priest, but the proceeding is interrupted by Dandelion, appearing through a magic portal and proclaiming Geralt's innocence.
-There is chaos outside: Yennefer has lured the genie to the town, and is trying to capture it and harness its powers.
+Chireadan tells Geralt that Yennefer enchanted him into rampaging through the town, punishing those who had previously insulted her.
+Geralt and Chireadan are brought before the town's mayor and head priest, but the proceeding is interrupted.
+There is chaos outside: Yennefer has lured the genie to the town, and is trying to capture it.
 The genie is stronger than expected, and she is losing hold of it, threatening to destroy the town.
-Geralt tries to pull Yennefer to safety, but she insists on binding the genie, although she does offer to get Geralt to safety.
+Geralt tries to pull Yennefer to safety, but she refuses, although she offers to save Geralt.
 After a fight, Geralt realizes that the genie is bound to him, who last held the seal to its urn.
-It granted his first wish by obeying the "exorcism" (which literally translated as an instruction to "fuck off"), granted his second by killing one of the guards beating him in prison, and is now awaiting his third and last wish.
-Geralt uses his wish in an unknown way that manages to save Yennefer, and the genie escapes.
+It granted his first wish by obeying the "exorcism" (which literally translated as an instruction to "fuck off"), granted his second by killing one of the guards beating him in prison, and is now awaiting his final wish.
+Geralt uses his wish in an unknown way that saves Yennefer, and the genie escapes.

-Under the rubble of the inn, Yennefer finds herself in Geralt's arms, and the two make love.
+Under the rubble of the inn, Yennefer and Geralt make love.